linz/imagery/docs/naming.md

 #### Apostrophes

-Where a name contains an apostrophe "Hawke's Bay" the apostrophe is removed from the path but retained in the STAC Collection's Title / Description.
+Where a name contains an apostrophe, for example "Hawke's Bay", the apostrophe is removed from the path but retained in the STAC Collection's Title / Description.

 ## Title and S3 Path Components